 The IBr3 Lewis structure is a diagram that illustrates the number of valence electrons and bond electron pairs in the IBr3 molecule.
 The geometry of the IBr3 molecule can then be predicted using the Valence Shell Electron Pair Repulsion Theory (VSEPR Theory), which states that molecules will choose the IBr3 geometrical shape in which the electrons have from one another.

 Finally, you must add their bond polarities to compute the strength of the three I-Br bonds (dipole moment properties of the IBr3 molecule).
-The iodine-bromine bonds in iodine tribromide(IBr3), for example, are polarised toward the more electronegative bromine in IBr3 molecule, and because both bonds have the same size and located around three bromine terminals of the trigonal bipyramidal with two lone pairs (in total four electron) on the iodine atom, their sum of dipole moment is nonzero due to the IBr3 molecule’s bond dipole moment and more electron polarity to the bromine atoms.
+The iodine-bromine bonds in iodine tribromide(IBr3), for example, are polarised toward the more electronegative bromine in IBr3 molecule, and because both bonds have the same size and are located around three bromine terminals of the trigonal bipyramidal with two lone pairs (in total four electron) on the iodine atom, their sum of dipole moment is nonzero due to the IBr3 molecule’s bond dipole moment and more electron polarity to the bromine atoms.
 Because each three I-Br bonds polarity not canceled each other in the IBr3 molecule.
 The trifluoro iodine or iodine tribromide(IBr3) molecule is classified as a polar molecule.

 The molecule of iodine tribromide (with trigonal bipyramidal molecular geometry) is tilted, the bond angles between iodine and bromine are slightly smaller than 90 degrees.
 It has a difference in electronegativity values between iodine and bromine atoms, with central iodine’s pull being less than terminal bromine’s in the IBr3 molecule.
 But they canceled each other due to the asymmetrical molecular geometry of the IBr3 molecule.